Green Moral Hazard: Estimating the Financial and the Real Implications of CEO Incentives

 R&R at Journal of Accounting Research (JAR)

 Executive compensation contracts use information from markets and accounting to elicit efficient incentives.
-We structurally estimate the contribution of each performance to quantify the relative importance of price versus accounting.
-For plausible risk-aversion coefficients consistent with the sample, the cost of moral hazard, defined as the risk premium to be paid to elicit incentives, amounts to $4.17 million; further, in counterfactuals, we show that absent reliable accounting performance measures, average compensation increases by approximately one eighth versus more than doubling if price information is unavailable (e.g., a non-public firm).
-At high risk-aversion levels, dropping accounting or price information would make it infeasible to elicit high effort, with a maximal potential loss in firm value of $6.24 million without accounting and $16.13 million without price information.
-These results offer a first attempt to quantitatively assess the value of accounting signals in executive contracts.
+We structurally estimate the contribution of each performance measure to quantify the relative importance of stock price versus accounting signals.
+For plausible risk-aversion levels, the average cost of moral hazard, defined as the risk premium paid to elicit effort, is about $ 3.5 million.
+In counterfactuals, we show that in the absence of reliable accounting performance measures, average compensation increases by approximately 16%, and by more than a factor of three when price information is unavailable (e.g., for a non-public firm).
+At high risk-aversion levels, relying only on accounting variables can make it suboptimal or infeasible to elicit high effort, imposing potentially large losses on shareholders.
+These results provide a first quantitative assessment of the value of accounting signals in executive contracts.

 Deviations from the Law of One Price across Economies